Divya-Maiya/EleNa/README.md

 $ cd src/backend
 $ python server.py
 ```
-Upon successful execution of the above command, a Python backend server should be running.
+Upon successful execution of the above command, a Flask backend server should be running.

 **Frontend**